MartinKoch123/Path/README.md

 # Path
- MATLAB Class representing filesystem paths
+ MATLAB Class for handling filesystem paths

- The `Path` class represents a filesystem path and provides functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.
+ The `Path` class represents filesystem paths and provides functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.

  ## Examples Usage